gatsbyjs/gatsby/docs/docs/routing.md

 ## Linking between routes

-You can use `gatsby-link` to link to these routes -- this will provide almost-instantaneous page transitions via prefetching.
-[More on Gatsby Link](/docs/gatsby-link/).
+In order to link between pages, you can use [`gatsby-link`](/docs/gatsby-link/).
+Using `gatsby-link` gives you built in [performance benefits](#performance-and-prefetching).

-You can also use standard `<a>` links, but you won't get the benefit of prefetching in this case.
+Alternatively, you can navigate between pages using standard `<a>` tags, but you won't get the benefit of prefetching in this case.

 ## Creating authentication-gated links

-If you don't want all of your content available on the public web, Gatsby lets you create [client-only routes](/docs/client-only-routes-and-user-authentication) that live behind an authentication gate.
+For pages dealing with sensitive information, or other dynamic behavior, you may want to handle that information server-side.
+Gatsby lets you create [client-only routes](/docs/client-only-routes-and-user-authentication) that live behind an authentication gate, ensuring that the information is only available to authorized users.

 ## Performance and Prefetching